akshatabhondekar/resolute-solutions-task--2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.

 ## Development server
+1 .clone repo and Navigate to the project directory

+2 .Run npm install

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+3 .Run ng serve for a dev server.
+Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding